Saturday, 28 February 2015

 I have been looking forward to seeing the film of "Gone Girl".
 I read the book when it came out and really enjoyed it, but we missed the film when it was in the cinemas so I have been watching and waiting for it to come out on Netflix.
 So tonight we settled down with a tasty tagine and some flatbread to watch it.
 James and Davie had not read the book so they had no idea what to expect and it was fun watching them react to the different revelations and guess what would happen.
 David cottoned on pretty quickly.
 I was actually just a wee bit disappointed in the film; it seemed more predictable than the book - but then I did know the story!
 And, like the book, I felt that the second half couldn't quite live up to the first half.
 However we all enjoyed it and it was a pleasant Friday evening.

-Thursday 5 February 2015
+Thursday, 5 February 2015

 Kittens update

 Tom Kitten sat on the bedroom window sill this morning and watched his Daddy get into the car and drive away.
 He looked very curious and thoughtful.
-Soon afterwards he and Ruby barged their way into David's room - I could hear them scratching the door and thumping against it until they got it open.
-Then they both trashed David's room by throwing things off his desk which woke him up and I could hear his cries of dismay.
+Soon afterwards he and Ruby barged their way into Davie's room - I could hear them scratching the door and thumping against it until they got it open.
+Then they both trashed Davie's room by throwing things off his desk which woke him up and I could hear his cries of dismay.
 After he ejected them, they scampered up and down the stairs and came running back into my bedroom where they jumped around playing with my socks and rolling about on the floor (play) fighting.
 They also attacked my feet through the duvet as I moved them about.
 Then they found out that the electric blanket was back on and burrowed under the duvet purring very loudly.
 All this in about fifteen minutes as I ate my breakfast.
 Kittens are great!

 Further update at 11.30 p.m.
 Just as we all "climbed the wooden hill to Bedfordshire" about half an hour ago we heard a dreadful crash from the back room (in which we confine the kitties at night).
-David led the way as we rushed downstairs.
+Davie led the way as we rushed downstairs.
 Tom and Ruby were found crouched at the scene of the crime, staring at the remains of a pottery chocolate fondue set that I bought in France, and that they had just knocked down off a shelf.
 I'd like to say that they looked guilty but actually they looked a bit shocked but excited.
 They watched in fascination as we swept up the shards of pottery and then, far from being ashamed, they took the opportunity to escape out of the back room and run upstairs.
 Little thugs.

-Wednesday 4 February 2015
+Wednesday, 4 February 2015

 Out in the world

 I'm getting on fine with Frugal February so far, and have embraced supermarket "value" brands which are very cheap.
 The low cost cheese tasted absolutely fine in our mac'n'cheese last night, and James seems happy with the own brand butter despite his initial doubts.
-However David has drawn the line at the "Tesco value diet cola" and go has declared that he will buy his own Diet Coke from now on.
+However Davie has drawn the line at the "Tesco value diet cola" and go has declared that he will buy his own Diet Coke from now on.
 Fine by me.

 In other news, I went for a walk today to build up my stamina for my return to work.
 I felt as weak as a kitten setting off into the frosty morning (not that our kittens are weak - they are all muscle and bones).
 However the sun came out and I enjoyed being outside and felt quite invigorated.
 Having the kittens around has been great over the last couple of weeks, they are so funny and affectionate.
 They know all the household noises now and ran to meet me when they heard me opening the front door.
-It has also been really good to spend time with David, who constantly amazes me with his scientific knowledge and well thought out and mature views on world news, including the grim news this week regarding the murder of the young Jordanian pilot.
+It has also been really good to spend time with Davie, who constantly amazes me with his scientific knowledge and well thought out and mature views on world news, including the grim news this week regarding the murder of the young Jordanian pilot.

 John Donne told us that no man is an island but Voltaire advised us to tend our own gardens - I myself have absolutely no idea how to make the world a better place.

-Tuesday 3 February 2015
+Tuesday, 3 February 2015

 Post op check-up